vaibhavkatwe17/Customer_Churn_Analysis/README.md

-# 📊 Customer Churn Analysis Dashboard – Power BI Project
+# 📊 Customer Churn Analysis

 This project analyzes customer churn behavior using a telecom dataset.
 It investigates key factors such as payment methods, streaming services, contract types, and demographics that influence whether a customer stays or leaves.